dpck/depack/wiki/CommonJS Compatibility.md

-## CommonJS Compatibility

-Depack works best with ES6 modules.
+Depack works best with _ES6_ modules.
 All new code should be written with `import/export` statements because it's the standard that takes the implementations away from hacking assignments to `module.exports` which people used to use in a variety of possibly imaginable ways, e.g.,

 <details>
 <summary><md2html>Show `lazyProperty` use from `depd`</md2html></summary>